Homeowners Association of La Casa, Inc.

 - An attached car garage is permitted provided it is within the footprint of the home.

-VIII.
+IX.
 SELLING, RENTING OR SUB-LETTING

 - The homeowner is responsible for acquainting his or her renters with the Rules and Regulations of the park and is responsible for the conduct of the renter.

 - It is permissible for homeowners to allow friends and relatives, as guests, to use their home when they are not present.
-Guests must register at the office before upon arriving.
-The homeowner must advise the office in writing in advance of his or her permission so visitors can be admitted and treated as guests.
+Guests must register at the office upon The homeowner must advise the office in writing in advance of his or her permission so visitors can be admitted and treated as guests.

 - The homeowner is responsible for acquainting his or her guests with the Rules and Regulations of the Park and is responsible for the conduct of the guests.